 The principal part is the ignition.
-All modern pellet stoves have electrical ignition; just press a button on the thermostat and the electrical current will create a spark that will ignite the pellets on the burn pot.
+All modern pellet stoves have electrical ignition; press a button on the thermostat, and the electrical current will create a spark that will ignite the pellets on the burn pot.

 Pellets are compacted pieces of wood.
 When they burn, they give away an immense amount of energy.
 Here is how much energy you get from different fuel sources: